A Multilayered Block Network Model to Forecast Large Dynamic Transportation Graphs: an Application to US Air Transport: Statistical models for graph data

-Statistical network analysis is today a well-stablished field of research (see e.g. \citealp{Kolaczyk:2009:SAN:1593430,kolaczyk2017topics}) with origins dating back to the seminal work on random graphs by \citet{Erdos1959}.
+Statistical network analysis is a well-established field of research (see e.g. \citealp{Kolaczyk:2009:SAN:1593430}) with origins dating back to the seminal work on random graphs by \citet{Erdos1959}.
 Despite their fundamental contributions, the original mathematical models, along with other recent models such as the ``small-worlds'' from \citet{watts1998collective} and the hub-and-spoke networks from \citet{barabasi1999emergence}, are too limited for most applications.
-Exponential Random Graph Models (ERGMs) were designed with this aim in mind, initially with the $p_1$\textit{ }model from \citet{Holland1981}, which defines an exponential family of distributions over a graph and moves from the edge independence assumption to a dyadic model for directed networks. \citet{frank1986markov} introduced conditional independence between edges through Markov assumptions, thus allowing for modeling transitivity, cliques and other high-order network structures.
-Further extensions include the $p^*$ model (\citealp{wasserman1996logit}) and the degree heterogeneity introduced by \citet{snijders2006new}, whereas recent work focus on dynamic models (\citealp{hanneke2010discrete}), fully Bayesian estimation (\citealp{caimo2011bayesian}), and multilevel networks (\citealp{wang2013exponential}), among others.
-Still, estimating ERGMs is often computationally intractable, mostly due to the normalization constant, and popular strategies like approximating the likelihood via MCMC (\citealp{geyer1992constrained}) or pseudo-likelihood estimation (\citealp{strauss1990pseudolikelihood}) may result in degeneracy, which has represented a hurdle for a faster development (\citealp{chatterjee2013estimating}).
+Exponential Random Graph Models (ERGMs) were designed with this aim in mind, initially with the $p_1$\textit{ }model from \citet{Holland1981}, and define an exponential family of distributions over a graph.
+However, model degeneracy and intractability are still unresolved problems, which has represented a hurdle for a wider applicability outside social networks.
+Interestingly, \citet{zhang2019trc} recently used ERGM models to learn social networks effects that can be used to generate synthetic populations in agent-based transport simulators.

-In contrast with the log-linear approach of the ERGMs, another family of models that is increasingly gaining attention is that of latent network models, where latent variables such as classes or features are used to model the network complexity in a non-linear fashion.
-The Stochastic Block Model (SBM - \citealp{holland1983stochastic}) is perhaps the most popular latent network model, and assumes a latent community structure that drives the relationship patterns between actors in the network. \citet{nowicki2001estimation} proposed a Bayesian inference algorithm using Gibbs sampling whereas \citet{daudin2008mixture} developed variational inference for the model.
-Current research on SBM's is mainly aimed at mixed membership clustering (\citealp{airoldi2008mixed}), extensions for weighted graphs (\citealp{aicher2014learning}), dynamic and state-space modeling (\citealp{ishiguro2010dynamic,xu2014dynamic}), and multi-layer networks (\citealp{han2015consistent,stanley2016clustering}).